Academic Policies and Procedures

 - The student has earned a minimum grade of B with full credit; and

-- The credits must have been earned within the last ten years of admittance to the D.Min. program at UTS.
+- The credits must have been earned within the last ten years of admittance to the D.Min. program at HJI.

-Transfer credits normally apply to credit earned prior to attending UTS.
-Students enrolled at UTS who interrupt their studies to attend another school may not transfer those credits without prior approval from the Provost.
+Transfer credits normally apply to credit earned prior to attending HJI.
+Students enrolled at HJI who interrupt their studies to attend another school may not transfer those credits without prior approval from the Provost.
 Transfer credits should be considered upon entry into a degree program.
 Transfer credit request forms and additional information are available from the Registrar.

 A. Withdrawal from courses